-The Kauai rainforest offers a vast variety of floral and fauna not found anywhere else in the world.
+The Kauai rainforest offers a vast variety of floral and fauna not found anywhere else in the world like in Hawaii.
 The Kuilau Trail is a 4.5 mile in and back hike taking you to the ridge with valley views worthy of the ancient gods.
 Along the hike you will encounter a wooden footbridge to cross a stream, getting up close to the Ohia forest.
 This isn’t a difficult hike, but offers big rewards with views and diversity.
 It is located at the end of a residential neighborhood, so please be considerate as you look for the parking up Highway 580.
 The drive itself is a fun adventure through rural Wailua.

 Best Kauai Snorkeling/Best Kauai Scuba: Lawai Beach on the southern shore is adjacent to Poipu Beach.
 This popular snorkeling spot is a favorite among the endangered monk seals as well, who will bask in the sun after a morning swim.
 The Salt Ponds are another good spot for snorkeling.
 While you are there, be sure to stop in Hanapepe to spend an afternoon in old “Hawaiian style.”